Man fronts court over two-year string of burglary, DV

 HOW TO ACTIVATE YOUR FREE COURIER MAIL SUBSCRIPTION

-A Southern Downs man has avoided a jail stint after pleading guilty to a string of drug-fuelled burglaries and domestic violence offences.
+A Warwick man has avoided a jail stint after pleading guilty to a string of drug-fuelled burglaries and domestic violence offences across southern Queensland.

 The man's crime spree began with breaching a domestic violence order taken out by his then-partner, calling or texting her nearly 50 times between June 8, 2018 and July 29, 2018.